baquerst/baquerst.github.io/README.md

 I ranked Java as my most liked programming language because of how familiar I am with it.
 It was the first programming language I learned, so I feel I have the most knowledge in this language.
 Writing a main method using ```public static void main(String[] args)``` feels natural to me because of how much time I spent coding in Java.

-Right now, I have aspirations to become a UX designer or Front-end developer but I still have a ways to go.
+Right now, I have aspirations to become a UX designer or Front-end developer but I still have **a lot** to learn and experience.
 Below is a list of the accomplishments I have achieved and hope to achieve in the future.
 - [x] Attend a university
 - [x] Complete a project related to my field
 - [ ] Gain industry experience